Social Prescribing for You & Me

 GreenThumb - the nation's largest urban gardening program, sustaining over 550 community gardens and supporting thousands of volunteer gardeners throughout New York City

-• Skip the Small Talk - a group offering in-person and online meetups, using psycholcgical research-backed techniques to help people “interact more genuinely and feel more connected to each other in their daily lives.”
+Skip the Small Talk -a group offering in-person and online meetups, using psychological research-backed techniques to help people “interact more genuinely and feel more connected to each other in their daily lives.”

 Living Room Conversations - a group offering in-person and online meetups that aim to connect people across divides and within communities to build understanding through conversation

-Life Story Club - a group organizing small social clubs for older adults to share life stories
+Life Story Club - a group organizing virtual social clubs for older adults to share life stories

 Prescribe Yourself Series